doghmoh/e-inovice-encoder/README.md

-# E-Invoice Saudi Arabia QR Code Encoder
+# E-Invoice (Fatoorah) Saudi Arabia QR Code Encoder

 This JavaScript library encodes seller data in the format required by E-Invoice systems in Saudi Arabia into a QR code.
 It generates a QR code that can be scanned by E-Invoice systems for processing and verification.